How much does a podcast clipping service cost?

 How much does podcast clipping cost per clip?

-It depends on volume, turnaround and what is included, like captions, hooks and reframing.
-Per-clip rates suit one-off batches, while a monthly package usually lowers the cost per clip for anyone posting consistently.
+It depends on volume, turnaround and what is included.
+AI tools put the raw cost around a dollar or two a clip, but you do the editing, captioning and posting.
+Done-for-you clips cost more because a human picks the moment and writes the hook.
+Per-clip rates suit one-off batches, a monthly package usually lowers the cost per clip if you post consistently.
 For an exact quote on your show, book a short growth call.

 Is a monthly clipping package better than paying per clip?